Read the updated Mail Piece Design Blog here

 > Get personal!

 Variable data printing allows you to create a personalized message for every prospect.
-This intimate form of communication – done in moderation – creates a feel of one-on-one communication.
+This intimate form of communication – done in moderation – creates a feeling of one-on-one communication.
 Just don’t get too personal … there’s a line between customization and creepy.

 > Keep it simple, smarty